starside/Python_PIC_Gui/README.md

 In the file mbeps1.source/Makefile disable OpenMP.
 For whatever reason, Anaconda's numpy does not correctly compile with OpenMP support.

 ### Simple Method
 Install the requirements listed in the Requirements section.
-You will probably have to downgrade numpy to 1.11 or lower.
+You will probably have to downgrade numpy to 1.11 or lower (If you do not want to downgrade, read the section below).
 Anaconda has a version of wxPython (3.0.0).
 On Apple, wxPython should also install python.app, if not you should install it.
 Once everything is installed type

     cd Python_PIC_Gui
     make python